Encouragement and Testimonials

 Comment: I have been knitting for over 20 years.
 Mostly large square afghans.
 In the past 5 years I have been challenging myself and trying to improve my skills by learning to knit cables, socks, and sweaters for babies and my husband!
-Thank you for such a great site and the encouragement that
+Thank you for such a great site and the encouragement that you offer!

 Tuesday, July 20, 2010Name: Jessamine

 Comment: My great-grandmother is 100 years old now.
 She has been crocheting for years now.
 She is almost totally blind, but she knows the stitches by heart.
 She says that the crocheting has helped her brain stay active and alert.
 If I live to be as old as my great-grandmother, I'm going to keep up my knitting!

 Comment: I never picked up knitting because I was told only a leftie could teach a leftie.
 Actually, anyone can teach a leftie - with a little patience.